 If you do not report the required number of CEUs and pay the appropriate recertification fee(s) by the end of your recertification cycle, your credential(s) will be placed in an inactive status.
-Your account will be charged an recertification extension fee.
+Your account will be charged a recertification extension fee for each credential.
 CCHIIM provides a six (6) month window (the inactive period) for credential holders to meet the recertification requirements before the revocation process begins.